 Your cash cycle — the amount of time between paying for the goods and labor to produce your product, and the amount of time it takes your customers to pay you — often determines your ability to generate cash.
 Given that 46 percent of business owners say that monitoring and forecasting cash flow more closely is a top objective, actions to shorten the cash cycle are at the top of the list.1

 For money owed to you, be strategic when setting payment terms, and examine the schedule to see where you can improve the utilization of your cash flow.
 A third of businesses look to offer customers different forms of payment like payment via credit card or ACH.1 Another twenty percent are looking to better automate their collection process with self-pay options for customer and automated payment reminder messages.1 The two top strategies, according to SunTrust Research, are to schedule electronic payments to be sent on the due date (not earlier) and to negotiate extended terms with vendors.1

 3. Renegotiate contracts with suppliers

-Although it’s easy to fall into a routine with your business suppliers, it’s important to constantly assess whether you’re getting the best deal.
-SunTrust’s survey found that 37 percent of small business owners and 32 percent of midsize business owners have renegotiated contracts to manage company expenses.
+Although it’s easy to fall into a routine with your regular business suppliers, it’s important to constantly assess whether you’re getting the best deal.
+SunTrust Research shows that 38 percent of businesses looking for profitability improvement are working to lower costs of materials and services bought from vendors.1

-Whether you’ve been taking current budgets and expenses for granted or have let cost cutting lose priority to other business operations, these five steps can help you uncover significant savings.
-Talk to your bankers to see how they can help your business cut costs today, and in the months and years ahead.
+Whether you’ve been taking current budgets and expenses for granted or have let cost-cutting lose priority to other business objectives, these five steps can help you uncover significant savings.